 Damien Hirst, I admire not for his art but his attitude.
 I can see that his art is very striking and stands out from the crowd, but I cannot see through the fact that he has stepped into doing a massive marketing campaign.
 It all seems too pre-planned.
-He seems to me to have created something that’s going to cause people to talk, whether that’s in a good way or a bad way, it doesn’t matter, as long as it gets the press and the general public talking.
+He seems to me to have created something that’s going to cause people to talk, whether that’s in a good way or a bad way; it doesn’t matter, as long as it gets the press and the general public talking.

 I wouldn’t be surprised if Damien Hirst and all the brit-pop kids were looking overseas at what was going on in New York.
 With the whole movement of artists like Andy Warhol.
-Who was ripping up the rule book, in what the bourgeois, was saying what ‘art’ was and what ‘art’ wasn’t?
+Who was ripping up the rule book, in what the bourgeois was saying what ‘art’ was and what ‘art’ wasn’t?

-Andy Warhol and Damien Hirst approached the art world differently and didn’t believe what the art world was saying as the complete truth.
+Andy Warhol and Damien Hirst approached the art world differently and didn’t believe what the art world said as the complete truth.
 They both shrugged off the artworld rules, and instead, they got involved in the marketing, pr, and business side themselves.
 Andy Warhol would employ people to create his art which was very different from other artists.

 As I said, I don’t admire Damiens art, but I respect that he made me think about my art and the fact I feel no need ‘to play the game’.
-I have always thought everything we do is art, as in, even our personalities, have been created by ourselves, and how we dress, is also a form of art and expression.
+I have always thought everything we do is art, as in, even our personalities have been created by ourselves, and how we dress is also a form of art and expression.

 I mention this before in past writings—this obsession people have of putting things in boxes and labelling things – its a toxic action.
-The way the art establishment has carved up what is art, and what isn’t art.
+The way the art establishment has carved up “what is art” and “what isn’t art”.
 It doesn’t work for me, and all that has happened is to create a competition between artists and art buyers.
 So people can play the game of capitalism and making particular art more money that other art, which keeps the whole capitalist economy ticking away.

 As in doing this, we also limit what we find and what we see.
 I refer back to the following quote that I hope explains what I’m talking about entirely.
 “To define is to limit” – Oscar Wilde.